Technical information

 Which splitboard binding to choose?

-Any splitboard binding is suitable for our Decathlon splitboard, as the number and position of the inserts are the same for all splits, regardless of brand.
+Any splitboard binding will fit our Decathlon splitboard, as the number and position of the inserts are the same for all splits, regardless of brand.

-It is also compatible with the Voilé splitboard kit (an interface that can be fitted between the splitboard and traditional bindings, allowing you to equip yourself at a lower cost).
+It is also compatible with the Voilé splitboard kit (an interface between the splitboard and traditional bindings, allowing you to equip yourself at a lower cost).

 4 bindings tested for you (1/2)